 1. Search Engine Optimization (SEO)

-A marketing strategy can only be called a true success when it brings in more revenue than it costs.
+A marketing strategy can only be a true success when it brings in more revenue than it costs.
 This is why SEO is widely known as one of the most profitable marketing strategies.
 It technically costs nothing but can do wonders for lead generation if used correctly.

 An SEO-proof website shows up at the top of the results pages when someone enters a relevant search query.
 Optimizing your website for SEO, however, is no easy feat.
 Step one is making sure your website is up-to-date, user-friendly, and full of relevant information.
-Visitors should have no trouble finding answers to frequently asked questions about your business, your offerings, and your industry.
+Visitors should have no trouble finding answers to frequently asked questions about your business, offerings, and industry.

 But even if you obtain these components, your website’s search position probably won’t improve without substantial traffic and engagement.
 So, once your website is SEO-proof, you can focus on driving both metrics via other low-cost marketing tactics on this list.